 Xmas Greetings from the Morikawas.

-Inside is a message handwritten in red ink cursive:
+Inside on the folded card stock is a message handwritten in cursive in red ink:

 With happy thoughts and hearty greetings at Christmas 1935

 [Morikawa wrote the main greeting and his personal signature, his wife added her own signature, but it is uncertain who added the block-printed name of their small son.]

 Edition I Version 1: Doshisha Archives Center, Doshisha University, Kyoto, Japan.